prikarsartam/prikarsartam.github.io/src/notes/1__mathematics.md

 #### Russell's Paradox and Type Theory

 [Bertrand Russell discovered Russell's paradox](https://www.britannica.com/topic/Principia-Mathematica) in 1901: consider the class $R$ of all classes not containing themselves.
 Then $R \in R$ if and only if $R \notin R$—a contradiction.
-This demolition of unrestricted comprehension prompted Russell and Whitehead's **theory of types** in [*Principia Mathematica*](https://plato.stanford.edu/archives/win2006/entries/principia-mathematica/) (1910–1913), the most comprehensive attempt to ground all mathematics in logic.
+This demolition of unrestricted comprehension prompted Russell and Whitehead's **theory of types** in [*Principia Mathematica*](https://plato.stanford.edu/archives/win2006/entries/principia-mathematica/) (1910–1913), the most overarching attempt to ground all mathematics in logic.

 The ramified type hierarchy restricts formula formation: entities of type $\tau$ can contain only entities of lower type $\tau' < \tau$.
 This syntactic constraint eliminates paradoxes but at tremendous cost—the **axiom of reducibility** had to be smuggled in, essentially collapsing the hierarchy and suggesting the program's theoretical weakness.